osmosis-labs/docs/docs/osmosis-outpost/user-interface-setup/frontend-platform-interface/customization-guide/customization/customizable-elements/social-configuration.md

 a link to your DeFi project analytics, as the one provided by the [info.osmosis.zone](https://info.osmosis.zone) service.

-E.g., for the Osmosis project, we reccomend you to use [info.osmosis.zone/token/OSMO](https://info.osmosis.zone/token/OSMO).
+E.g., for the Osmosis project, we recommend you to use [info.osmosis.zone/token/OSMO](https://info.osmosis.zone/token/OSMO).

 ```bash